mandelsoft/landscaper/docs/usage/Blueprints.md

 - **`name`** *string*

-  Identifier for the import parameter.
+  Identifier for the import _parameter_.
 Can be used in the templating to access the actual import value provided by the installation.

 - **`type`** *type*